EdDataScienceEES/tutorial-foodweb-data/index.md

 #### III.
 Calculate disconnections when the random species is removed

-Finally, we calculate the number of secondary extinctions.
+Finally, we calculate the number of disconnections.
 Sounds familiar?
 Because we have already done something similar in 3a.

-For the final line of the permutation test function, insert the function for secondary extinctions when target species is removed `calculate_disconnections()`– but change it up slightly.
+For the final line of the permutation test function, insert the function for disconnections when target species is removed `calculate_disconnections()`– but change it up slightly.

 1. Instead of `targeted_species`, replace the input with `random_species` we defined in the last step.
 2. Extract the disconnections data from the `tibble` output of `calculate_disconnections()`